IDSIA/sacred/docs/experiment.rst

 Capture Functions
 =================
+To use a configuration value all you have to do is *capture* a function and accept it as a parameter.
+Whenever you now call that function ``sacred`` will try to fill in missing parameters from the configuration.
-To help you use the configuration values, ``sacred`` uses the principle of dependency injection.
-To see how that works we need to capture some function:
+To see how that works we need to *capture* some function:

 .. code-block:: python